FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 Integrating single sign-on into your applications means your users can access all their applications with one set of credentials, such as a username and password, a magic link, or a WebAuthn passkey.

+Offering this allows you to have one view of the user, which is great for security and data consistency.

+Single sign-on also allows users to minimize the time they spend getting into your apppliation and maximize the time spent using it.

 ## An SSO scenario

 Let's say you have two applications for which you want to enable single sign-on.